Yaroster/skoomaDen.me/src/content/blog/China-Logbook.md

 Some tea cakes were 25+ years old!
 Or so the merchants said...
 I admit, for most of the tea I've tried, I found their whites too subtle and their greens too bitter, but the Pu'Erhs?
 Absolutely mind-blowing.

-I didn't want most of my travel budget to disappear, however; this *was* the first day of my voyage after all.
+I didn't want most of my travel budget to disappear, however; this <mark>was</mark> the first day of my voyage after all.
 So I contained myself, bought a total of 200g of tea, and decided that the tea market wasn't enough for me.
 I needed a [show](http://laosheteahouse.com/article/221.html)!

 ![](image-44.png)